How to keep your dog safe and warm in cold weather

 Our safety tips will ensure you and your dog will be happy while walking in a winter wonderland.

-Keep your dog warm and cosy
+Keep your dog safe and warm in the cold

 Some dogs grow thick furry coats all year round, so as the weather gets colder, consider letting your dog's fur grow longer to give them added protection.
-Some shorter-haired breeds and puppies may need a little bit of help staying warm and so would need to wear a coat in colder weather.

 Wearing a coat or light attachment is a new experience for some dogs and needs to be introduced in a gradual and positive way.
 This will help your dog enjoy wearing their equipment for winters to come.